Coder-Krish/journey-with-dotnet/README.md

 * Identity Server
 * JWT Authentication
 * Role Based Authentication and Authorization
-* SignalR for Real Time Feature
+* SignalR for Real Time Feature with View with Angular
 * And Many more...

 ### To Run using .NET CLI